bhargavikv/philosophy/art-for-introvert/entire-history/ancient-philosophy/philosophers/README.md

 ### EMPEDOCLES (5th century BC)
 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;His worldview is also of immense interest to us.
 He claimed that there are two modes of relations: love and hate, eros and thanatos.
-Thanatos, or destructive force, is primordial.
-Eros, namely love, is the force that breathes life into the world created from four elements (earth, water, fire, and air).
+Thanatos, or destructive force, is primordial. <b>Eros, namely love, is the force that breathes life into the world created from four elements (earth, water, fire, and air)</b>.
 The cosmos, said Empedocles, is brought into existence by love.
 Love was seen as a uniting power and productive power, the power of unity.
 And we see this unity in Empedocles' ideas.
 Love, according to Empedocles, is not a feeling of a particular person towards another.
 It's a primordial sensuality of the world.
 Love is the passion of the universe, the passion of nature.

   - Love created the world.
   - Love is not a private thing, since it lies in the structure of the universe itself.